Well cementing: Accelerators

-Can be added to shorten the setting time or to accelerate the hardening process.
+Accelerators can be added to shorten the setting time or to accelerate the hardening process.

-Calcium chloride, under the right conditions, tends to improve the compressive strength and significantly reduces the thickening and setting time.
-Used in concentrations of up to 4.0%.
-The mechanism of this process is debated, but there are four major theories put forward.
+Calcium chloride (CaCl2), under the right conditions, tends to improve the compressive strength and significantly reduces the thickening and setting time.
+It is used in concentrations of up to 4.0%.
+The mechanism of this process is debated, but there are four major theories put forward: